LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 This setting is used to control whether in satellite mode, on the Polar or Live screens, whether the radio automatically changes to the next available satellite after the current satellite has passed over and gone below the horizon.

-Default is **Manual** and the currently selected satellite does not change.
+Default is **Manual**, and the currently selected satellite does not change.
 "Auto" automatically switches to the next available satellite.

 <div style="page-break-after: always; break-after: page;"></div>